deso-protocol/docs/running-a-node.md

 ### Can my node write-back to the mainnet?

 At this time this is not possible but more information will be given soon.

+### What does Twilio provide to my node?

+Twilio provides an SMS API that allows you to confirm user phone numbers and thus send them currency from your seed wallet set inside the `dev.env` file.
+If you do not have this set users will be unable to verify a phone number.

+Twilio pricing can be reviewed [here](https://www.twilio.com/sms/pricing/us).